Whitney South Sea Expedition

 The Whitney South Sea Expedition (1920 - 1941) to collect bird specimens for the American Museum of Natural History (AMNH), under the initial leadership of Rollo Beck, was instigated by Dr Leonard C. Sanford and financed by Harry Payne Whitney, a thoroughbred horse-breeder and philanthropist.

-Beck, an expert bird collector himself, hired Ernest H. Quayle and Charles Curtis to assist with collecting, including the botanical specimens collected by the expedition.
+It was administered by a committee at the AMNH and became a focus for attracting funds for research on the biota of the Pacific islands.

 The expedition visited islands in the south Pacific region and eventually returned with over 40,000 bird specimens, many plant specimens and an extensive collection of anthropological items and photographs.

 Using the 75-ton schooner France, with many different scientists and collectors participating over more than a dozen years, the expedition visited thousands of islands throughout Oceania, Micronesia, Polynesia and Melanesia.
-The expedition collected many specimens from Bougainville Island.
-It was administered by a committee at the AMNH and became a focus for attracting funds for research on the biota of the Pacific islands.
+The France was sold in 1932 when funds ran out.

+Specimens from the expedition were displayed in a hall at the AMNH funded by Harry Whitney.

+Aims of the expedition

+The expedition's main aim was to collect birds from various South Pacific islands and the Pacific Ocean, on behalf of the American Museum of Natural History.
+The AMNH cooperated with the Bishop Museum in Hawaii and the United States National Museum, exchanging specimens and data.
+Museum officials were aware that research in the Pacific was urgent, as species were becoming extinct through various causes: introduced mammals such as pigs, dogs, cats and mongooses; spread of introduced birds including the myna; human activities such as copra processing, pearl diving and beche-de-mer fishing and lifestyle changes brought on by modernisation.

+The expedition collected not only bird skins, but also nests, eggs, whole birds preserved in alcohol, and bird stomachs from the skinned birds.
+Lizards, other reptiles, turtles, small mammals such as bats and rodents, and plants were collected for the AMNH and the Bishop Museum.
+Expedition members also took many photographs and notes about the wildlife, vegetation, topography and lifestyles of the local people they encountered.